learn-co-curriculum/react-hooks-props-basics-lab/README.md

 #### `ColorBox` Component

-- should expect a single prop (an opacity value), which can be used in the component via: `this.props.opacity`.
+- Should expect a single prop (an opacity value), which can be used in the component via: `this.props.opacity`.
 This prop is first passed in `src/App.js`
-- if the opacity value _is greater than or equal to 0.2_:
+- If the opacity value _is greater than or equal to 0.2_:
   - the `ColorBox` component should render another `ColorBox` itself (recursive components!)
   - an opacity prop should be passed to the child
   - the passed opacity prop should be reduced by 0.1
-- if the opacity value _is less than 0.2_:
+- If the opacity value _is less than 0.2_:
   - do not render another `ColorBox` (or else we would have infinite `ColorBoxes` rendering!)
   - instead, the render method should return `null`